pawamoy/website/docs/about.md

 `--open`

 <p class="i2"></p>
 Stay open!
-Every thing you hear or see will be received with more curiosity and enthusiasm.
+Everything you hear or see will be received with more curiosity and enthusiasm.
 Best used in combination with `learn` and `work` commands.